expert digital marketing coach matthew bertram

 This is survivable growth.

-Most companies don’t fail from lack of effort.
+Most organizations don’t fail because they lacked effort.

 They fail because what they scaled was never designed to survive scale.